Sand, sea & sun

 Indonesia » Bali » Seseh-Tanah Lot » Taman Ahimsa - an elite haven

-Taman Ahimsa is in the tiny village of Cemagi on Bali’s southwest coast, 11km north of Canggu and 9km south of Tanah Lot sea temple and the famous Nirwana Bali Golf Course.
+Taman Ahimsa is in the tiny village of Cemagi on Bali’s southwest coast, 11km north of Canggu and 9km south of Tanah Lot sea temple.
 Cemagi is approached through the pretty village of Mengening, along narrow streets surrounded by rice fields and punctuated by holy banyan trees.
 Although only 14km from the cosmopolitan glamour of Seminyak, these two villages retain the customs and culture of old Bali – there is a daily fruit and vegetable market, cows are herded through the fields and you can watch the rice and other crops being planted and harvested.
 Vibrant temple ceremonies are also a common sight, and you will often hear the sound of ritual music.
 The pretty beach in front of Taman Ahimsa offers delightful walks but is unsafe for swimming.

 About Seseh-Tanah Lot